vergl/vergl.github.io/_posts/2020-01-25-map-with-null.md

     Assert.assertNull(filteredMap.get(3));
 }
 ```
-This way, there's no exceptions.
+This way, there are no exceptions.

 Have you seen other inconsistencies or strange behavior of Maps?
 Write about your experience in comments below :)